ibm-cloud-docs/vpc/vsi_is_profiles.md

 - A [5-IOPS tier](/docs/vpc?topic=vpc-block-storage-profiles#tiers) profile provides IOPS/GB performance that is suitable for a virtual server instance Compute profile.
 - A [10-IOPS tier](/docs/vpc?topic=vpc-block-storage-profiles#tiers) profile provides IOPS/GB performance that is suitable for a virtual server instance Memory profile.

-## Viewing profile configurations
-{: #popular-profiles}

-You can view available profile configurations by using the {{site.data.keyword.cloud_notm}} console or the CLI.
-In the {{site.data.keyword.cloud_notm}} console, you can select from popular profile configurations that support the most common use cases.

-### Understanding the naming rule of the profiles
+## Understanding profile naming
 {: #profiles-naming-rule}

-The following information describes the profile naming rule.
+The following information describes the profile naming rules.

 The first character represents the profile families.
 Different profile families have different ratios of vCPU to memory and other characteristics that are designed for different workloads.